 - Your child may get diarrhoea, indigestion or feel sick or be sick (vomit).
-These effects usually wear off when your child's body is used to the medicine. - Your child may get dizzy, seem confused, anxious or depressed and may have difficulty sleeping. - They may have blurred (fuzzy) vision or hearing problems. - They may get muscle cramps or pains in the joints. - They may lose some hair. - There may sometimes be other side-effects that are not listed above.
+These effects usually wear off when your child's body is used to the medicine.
+If they are still a problem after a week, contact your doctor, transplant specialist or nurse. - Your child may get dizzy, seem confused, anxious or depressed and may have difficulty sleeping. - They may have blurred (fuzzy) vision or hearing problems. - They may get muscle cramps or pains in the joints. - They may lose some hair. - There may sometimes be other side-effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side-effects to a UK safety scheme at mhra.gov.uk/yellowcard. - More information on side-effects can be found in a leaflet on our website.